rust-embedded/discovery/src/16-punch-o-meter/gravity-is-up.md

 {{#include src/main.rs}}
 ```

-The output of this program with the board sitting still is:
+The output of this program with the board sitting still will be something like:

 ``` console
 $ # itmdump console